zhicongg13/COVID-19-Vaccination-Analysis/README.md

 Dashboard visualisation on Tableau: https://public.tableau.com/views/COVID-19VaccinationProject-Dashboard/VaccinationDashboard?:language=en-GB&publish=yes&:display_count=n&:origin=viz_share_link

-## COVID-19 global cases and deaths
+## COVID-19 vaccination in Asia
-This section provides an overview of the global COVID-19 pandemic, including the total number of cases and deaths.
-As of Feb 07 2023, there have been 670,330,488 cases and 6,808,958 deaths worldwide.
-These statistics offer insight into the scale of the pandemic and its impact on global health.
+This section provides an overview of the COVID-19 pandemic, including the total number of partially and fully vaccination.
+As of Feb 07 2023, more than three billions of the population in Asia have received at least one dose of vaccination against COVID-19.

 <img align="center" src= "https://github.com/zhicongg13/COVID-19-Mortality-Rate-Analysis/blob/main/Images/Image%201%20-%20Population%20against%20vaccination%20in%20Asia.png">